yowainwright/codependence/README.md

 ```

 PR mode requires a fine-grained PAT and `post-update-command`.
 Each manager set
-uses a stable branch, so scheduled Bun and Go workflows maintain separate pull
+uses a stable branch, so scheduled Bun, Go, Rust, and uv workflows maintain
-requests while repeated runs update the existing PR.
+separate pull requests while repeated runs update the existing PR.
 See the
 [GitHub Action guide](.github/ACTION.md) for lockfile policy and PAT permissions.

 ## Codependence in Node